Frequently Asked Questions

 Financial Aid Inquiries

 The Department of Library and Information Studies usually has a few Graduate Assistantships in the department available each fall.
 These carry a stipend for 20 hours of work a week for the LIS offices, on research projects undertaken by members of the faculty, or in the LIS computer laboratory.
 These graduate assistantships may carry out-of-state or in-state tuition waivers.
-The deadline for application for a graduate assistantship is March 15 for the following fall.
 While every effort is made to find financial resources to carry students through a second year of study, these assistantships are only available for one academic year of work (i.e. fall and spring semesters).
 There are also several scholarships offered by the LIS Department and the School of Education.

 Organizations and library associations are also good sources of financial assistance.
 Please see the Financial Support tab under the Prospective Students section of this website for more detailed information.

-To find various forms that you may need for admission or throughout the LIS program, visit the Student Forms tab on the Current Students page.
+To find various forms that you may need for admission or throughout the LIS program, visit the Student Forms page.